millisecond/adaptlb/README.md

 ##### Current version: UNRELEASED / FIRST VERSION IN DEV

+AWS-native auto-scaling load balancer with Route53 zone updates.

-AdaptLB is a fast, modern, load balancer (HTTP(S) / TCP / UDP) for deploying applications on AWS.
+Fast, modern, and easy to deploy load balancer (HTTP(S) / TCP / UDP) for deploying applications on AWS.

+* Gossip cluster allows dynamic scaling, shared state, and fast failover of load-balancer or target nodes.

 * Automatically updates Route53 to point A records to LB public IPs